 What about leftover white meat and dark meat?
 Should it go into the stock?
 That is up to you.
 I usually save the white meat to make a cold, mayonnaise-based chicken-salad, or an Asian-style poultry salad.
 I often include drumsticks and thighs in the stock because the dark meat holds up better than white meat does over the long cooking time, and I personally like the taste of long-simmered legs and wings.

 Is it okay to let the stock simmer overnight?
 I do this all the time because I know how hot my stove burner gets, and how quickly the water evaporates from my stock pot.
-Know your own equipment and make a decision from there.
+Be familiar with your own equipment (especially the heat output of your burner) and make a decision from there.
 The important thing is to not let the stock get to a roiling boil – it should always be below the boiling point, at a gentle simmer, so that the water doesn’t evaporate too quickly.
 You do not want the pot to boil dry – it’s a fire hazard and all that good stock just got wasted to evaporation.

 Does the stock need extra salt?
 That is up to individual taste.
-If the poultry had been brined, the salt levels may be fine.
+If the poultry had been brined, the salt levels may be fine without having to add extra.
 My strategy is to wait until I’m actually going to use the stock, and then add the salt if necessary.

 The stock is like jelly when it’s cold.
 What’s up with that?
 Congratulations!
 You’ve made the kind of super-concentrated bone-broth that you just can’t find on the supermarket shelves.
 It is prized by good cooks and many carnivore-health-food types.
 Enjoy!